The A Center Student Leaders

 Students in The A Center Explorers program participate in a one-unit internship course geared toward development of leadership, communication, and professional skills.
 They also have the opportunity to hone presentation skills in a classroom setting as they discuss major exploration processes and transitions during college.

-As an incoming first-year student in The A Center, you may have the opportunity to connect with a peer mentor from The A Center.
-These peer mentors work with students in our TLS 100 course, and they are trained to assist you with the transition to university life.
+As an incoming first-year student at The A Center, you have the opportunity to connect with a peer mentor who can assist you with the transition to university life.
+These peer mentors are trained to help students navigate challenges and provide support to students.
+The peer mentors provide community building activities and individual one-on-one sessions.